aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Other Applications Deployed

-Besides code incorporated directly into the product applications, there were several other applications instrumental to development.
+Besides code incorporated directly into the product applications, several other applications were instrumental to app development.

 #### Paw